VPN 101: What Is a VPN?

 But what is a VPN?
 Short for Virtual Private Network, a VPN is a special connection that encrypts and anonymizes all of your internet usage, effectively masking your identity and making you untrackable online.

 Confused?
 Don’t be – we’re here to clear up all the mysteries surrounding this must-have service!

 What Does a VPN Do?

-Everything you do on the internet is processed in this way, whether it’s downloading files, streaming videos, typing in search queries, sending emails or filling out forms.
-All data you send and receive must pass through each of the four main points along the pipeline – your computer, your network, your ISP and the destination server.
+Everything you do on the internet is processed in this way, whether it’s downloading files, streaming videos, typing in search queries, sending emails, or filling out forms.
+All data you send and receive must pass through each of the following four points along the pipeline – your computer, your network, your ISP and the destination server.

 A VPN adds two extra waypoints to this process that are designed to protect you from various vulnerabilities (we’ll go over these in a bit).
 One is situated between your computer and your network, while the other lies between your ISP and the destination.